axelvaldez/radical-companies/_posts/Blog/2022-08-27-who-am-i-if-not-a-manager.markdown

 ---

 <div style="display:none;">
  <p>&ldquo;<span class="_paradigm">RADICAL</span>&rdquo; is often perceived as an existential threat to managers.
-Ironically, managers can be the happiest abandoning their titles and becoming co-partners with their fellow employees.</p>
+Ironically, managers can be the happiest abandoning their titles and becoming co-owners with their fellow employees.</p>
 </div>

 <h1>&nbsp;</h1>